chobynleo/pancakeswap-frontend-hardhat-testnet/README.md

 cp -r ./local-pancakeswap-libs ../pancake-frontend/node_modules
 ```

+The following is the specific content to be modified:
 + `ethers.providers.StaticJsonRpcProvider(RPC_URL)` is in the `src/utils/providers.ts`，that parameter is in the `env.development` of `REACT_APP_NODE_PRODUCTION`;
 + `network url` is in the `PANCAKE-FRONTEND/src/config/constants/networks.ts`;
 + `testnet tokens`configuration is in the `src/config/constants/tokens.ts`;